happyPrince169/Starbucks_Capstone_Challenge/README.md

-Belov is the overview of the dataset from Udacity:
+### Below is the overview of the dataset from Udacity:

 ### Introduction